-This is the essential process for defining the most qualified vendor for your project.
+Evaluation is an essential process for defining the most qualified vendor for your project.
 This is the place where you have a wide range of vendors.
-Evaluate them in the sequence that matches your requirements.
-The most important evaluation criteria of your vendors are:
+The qualified and authoritative vendor is a rare breed type of company.

-Questions to the vendor
+Questions to the contact center vendor

 - How does your vendor want to support and maintain the project?